RobertsLab/sams-notebook/drafts/2020-11-24-MBD-BSseq-Library-Prep---M.magister-MBD-selected-DNA-Using-Pico-Methyl-Seq-Kit.md

 - Anticipating the loss in elution volume, samples were eluted with 13.5uL in the preceding cleanup step and yielded 12uL (the target input volume for this section).

+Next step, run the samples on the Bioanalyzer for QC to see how they look.

 ##### Sample - Sequencing Primer Index Table